choccolatte/python_samples/README.md

 # python_samples
-A folder containing notes on python, code samples, tests, projects, practice sessions and more.
+A folder containing
+  - notes on python
+  - code samples
+  - tests
+  - projects
+  - practice sessions
+  - and more.